We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 For businesses that need a general website (a brochure, portfolio etc.), along with some basic e-commerce features on the side, it’s hard to argue with Squarespace, which comes with some lovely templates and is very easy to use.

-Shopify is probably the web’s leading online store building solution, is easy to use, and is the platform of choice for millions of companies worldwide.
-You can read our Shopify review here, or try the platform free here.
+Shopify is probably the web’s most popular online store building solution, is easy to use, and is the platform of choice for millions of companies worldwide.

 Building a mailing list